jaganraajan/mcp-container-ts/README.md

     class OpenAI dim
     class container highlight

 ```

 > [!IMPORTANT]
-> (*) This guide implements only the MCP server and Postgres database.
+> (*) This guide implements only the SSE MCP server.
 The MCP host and clients are not provided.
-If you are looking for a complete solution, with an MCP host, client and both HTTP and SSE MCP servers please check out this other [repository](https://github.com/manekinekko/azure-container-apps-ai-mcp).
+If you are looking for a complete solution, with a custom MCP host, client and both HTTP and SSE MCP servers please check out this other [repository](https://github.com/manekinekko/azure-container-apps-ai-mcp).

 ## Getting Started